Definition of disability

 A progressive condition gets worse over time.
 Examples include Alzheimer's disease, motor neurone disease, muscular dystrophy and Parkinson's.

 Someone with a progressive condition is considered by law to have a disability as soon as it starts to have an effect on their normal day-to-day activities, as long as this is likely to be long-term.
-The law says the effect does not have to be substantial as long as it's likely to become substantial in the future.
+The effect does not have to be substantial as long as it's likely to become substantial in the future.

 The main definition of disability